trozman/Tweetbotty/README.md

 # Tweetbotty
-Twitter bots written in Python.
+Twitter bots written in Python which uses Excel file as a source for tweets.

 **xls2tw.py:** endless posting of tweets from Excel spreadsheet to Twitter